 We look forward to telling the story of Northport and East Northport on these pages in the coming months and years.
 We welcome any and all feedback, suggestions and ideas on how we can continue to keep you informed with the best local news and share the challenges, triumphs, common bonds and indisputable differences that make us who we are as a community.

-Get to know us: The Northport Journal will be available for free to all viewers until May 23.
-After our first free month, we will offer readers a monthly subscription rate for full access to the news site.
 Every subscription helps cover the costs to keep the paper online and operating, and contributes to our mission: to deliver to the community the best local news possible, quickly and credibly.